 The Envision Film Festival also includes an awards ceremony highlighting the year’s best in Taylor student filmmaking and showcasing the winner of the high school competition.
 Taylor’s Film and Media Production program has won more than 300 external awards in the last dozen years, including CINEs, Tellys, and six Crystal Pillars from the regional Emmy organization.

-The Envision Film Festival is hosted by Taylor’s Film and Media Production program and Taylor’s Center for Faith, Film and Media.
+The Envision Film Festival is hosted by Taylor’s Film and Media Arts program and Taylor’s Center for Faith, Film and Media.